gumeo/accSDA/cran-comments.md

 All of these problems have been fixed in the current version.

 Also removed links for badges from readme that are causing issues.

+Also made some examples run faster, since runtime was to long.